ethanavatar/nog/README.md

 Inspired by [Zig's build system](https://ziglang.org/learn/build-system/) as well as the project [tsoding/nobuild](https://github.com/tsoding/nobuild), and a strong dislike for Gradle and other Java build systems.

 It is very incomplete in its current state.
 Using it is not recommended.
-I also cannot promise that I will ever finish it because I don't like Java nearly enough to care.
+I also cannot promise that I will ever finish it because I don't like Java very much.

 ## Usage